The oldest public wildflower garden in the United States

 The floral array is a rounded to slightly depressed compound array of small flat-topped flower clusters (corymbs) with each small cluster being part of a larger array and the larger arrays forming the inflorescence.
 There can be smaller arrays rising from the upper leaf axils.

 Flowers: Each corymb has a varying number of flower heads.
 Within each flower head are 9 to 20 (can be 8 to 22) small florets that have 5 stamens with whitish anthers and a style that is white, branched and protrudes from the floret throat.
 These florets are so slim that it appears the flower itself is a bunch of white styles.
 Each floret has a purplish tubular corolla.
 The base of these florets form the seed.
-The flowerhead is cylindric in shape and has 4 to 5 series of oblong phyllaries, the inner series longer, the outer shorter, usually pink to purplish in color and may be hairy or smooth.
+The flowerhead is cylindric in shape and the outside is wrapped by 4 to 5 series of oblong phyllaries (floral bracts), the inner series longer, the outer shorter, usually pink to purplish in color and may be hairy or smooth.